chris-langfield/chris-langfield.github.io/drafts/2024-06-01_graph_dsp_hex.md

 ```
 ![square_eigenvec_12x12_analytic](https://github.com/chris-langfield/chris-langfield.github.io/assets/34426450/433c2f16-4684-4536-a54c-4fc094f2c6b5)

-The eigenfunctions are in a different order (the $k$ order is not guaranteed with the numerical eigendecomposition performed in `pygsp`) but I'm convinced the math checks out.
+The eigenfunctions are in a different order (I'm not totally sure about the order of the numerical eigen-decomposition performed in `pygsp`) but I'm convinced the math checks out.

 The periodic boundary conditions are crucial for this to work.
 To demonstrate this, let's plot the graph Laplacian eigenfunctions *without* the periodic boundary conditions.
 In this case we'll use the `pygsp.graphs.Grid2d` class: